IanGoodbody/C_dataDemo/README.md

 # C_dataDemo
 #### A quick primer on manipulating integer data C

-So I came to the pedigogical realization that giving you a book on C for UNIX and letting you wander into the frightening land that is C programming for embedded systems without telling you how they were different was a bit irresponsible.
+So I came to the pedagogical realization that giving you a book on C for UNIX and letting you wander into the frightening land that is C programming for embedded systems (without telling you how they were different) was a bit irresponsible.
 Hopefully this C demo, complete with example code that you should be able to run on your machine, will give you a bit of a jump start with what is going on.

 ---

 ### C in Embedded Systems vs C in Computers

-Ok so technically an embedded system is a computer, but it is far simpler than the computers you are used to (like the one you are sitting in front of now).
+Okay so technically an embedded system is a computer, but it is far simpler than the computers you are used to (like the one you are sitting in front of now).
 A desktop or laptop computer is a general purpose computer capable of running a variety of applications at one time.
-It has an operating system that divides up resources between multiple programs, usually several gigabytes of memory, and usually several processors running at a few billion clock cycles per second.
+It has an operating system that divides up resources between multiple processes, several gigabytes of memory, and usually multiple processors running at a few billion clock cycles per second.

-The flexability of a desktop or laptop computer comes with notable power use and weight.
-However, say we needed a computer that did one fairly simple task: no interface devices like a mouse, keyboard, or monitor to worry about; nanosecond execution times are excessive and pointless; and we have a 180 kg mass limit with power coming from side-mounted solar panels that we have to dump into a thruster.
+The flexibility of a desktop or laptop computer comes with notable power use and weight.
+However, say we needed a computer that did one fairly simple task: there is no need for interface devices like a mouse, keyboard, or monitor; nanosecond execution times are excessive and pointless; we have a 180 kg mass limit; and our only power comes from side-mounted solar panels, most of which is funneled into a thruster.

-Enter the microprocessor/embedded system.
+Enter the microprocessor as an embedded system.

-Microprocessors are increadibly ubiqutous, from cars to washing machines to toasters.
+Microprocessors are incredibly ubiquitous in most modern applications, from cars to washing machines to toasters.
 (Yes, [toasters](http://cache.freescale.com/files/microcontrollers/doc/app_note/AN3414.pdf).
 I guess it must control for crispiness or turn off near bathtubs or something).
-The point being that a microprocessor is a small, lightweight, low-power comptuer perfectly suited for doing simple and straightforward comptuer things; providing just enough computing power a well defined task.
-Like your laptop a microprocessor is a computer, that is it broadly uses the same system architecutre with a processor, memory, and IO; most importantly, it can be programed with a (relatively) high level language like C.  What you can do with C will be limited by the functions of the microprocessor (I once worked with a TI MSP430 microprocessor that couldn't multiply unless you got really creative), but overall the structure and functionality of C will work on a microprocessor just the same as with your laptop.
+The point being that a microprocessor is a small, lightweight, low-power computer  perfectly suited for doing simple and straightforward computer things;
+providing just enough computing power a well defined task.
+Like your laptop, a microprocessor is a computer, that is it broadly uses the same system architecture with a processor, memory, and IO; most importantly, it can be programed with a (relatively) high level language like C.  What you can do with C will be limited by the functions of the microprocessor (I once worked with a TI MSP430 microprocessor that couldn't multiply unless you got really creative), but overall the structure and functionality of C will work on a microprocessor just the same as with your laptop.

 ### Wait what is C?